 - Target URLs: It is common for API proxies to call different backend URLs during testing and production.
 You can use TargetServer configurations to create environment-independent TargetEndpoint configurations.
 See Load balancing across backend servers.

 - Caches and Key/value maps: Both persistence resources are scoped by environment.
 You should ensure that naming conventions are used to enable API proxies to store data without requiring configuration changes during promotion.
-See Manage caches for an environment.
+See Manage environment caches.

 - ServiceCallout targets: Service callouts may use different targets depending on the environment, if, for example, a ServiceCallout in the test environment consumes a demo service.
 See Service Callout policy.